dch0ph/libcmatrix/INSTALL.md

-libcmatrix should in principle work with any Unix-like environment and an ANSI C++ compiler.
+`libcmatrix` should in principle work with any Unix-like environment and an ANSI C++ compiler.
 It has only been thoroughly tested with GCC compilers, currently in a Ubuntu environment, and the configure script will almost certainly need tweaking for other compilers.

 **Windows**: It is likely that compilation will work for the Msys2 environment (win64 binaries).
 But given the availability of Windows Subsystem for Linux, there is litle incentive for supporting native Windows builds.

+A **Dockerfile** is now provided for a containerised build.
+This uses a recent Long-Term-Support Ubuntu (24.04) and sets up a minimalist Ubuntu environment in which `libcmatrix` including Minuit support (but not MPI) is built, before dropping into a command line.

 1. Adding support functionality